 NEW!
 Finding it hard to connect with someone you love?
+Or in “should I stay or should I leave?” limbo?
 Click here to find out about relationship coaching.

 As of Friday (18th December), I won’t live here anymore.

 If we think of our websites as our online homes, then Friday is my moving day.

 This online house will remain – for now.
 There are a couple of offerings that will stay available: the Blog for Clients self-study course, and the Turn Your Passion to Profit self-study course; there are also 150+ free blogs plus videos, guides and webinar recordings you can browse through.

 I don’t know how long these will remain available beyond the 18th so do invest in the courses and make use of the free resources, while they’re still here.